symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``array`` | ``string`` **default**: ``array()``

-A lot of different attacks have been discovered relying on inconsistencies between the handling of the ``Host`` header by various software (web servers, reverse proxies, web frameworks, etc.).
+A lot of different attacks have been discovered relying on inconsistencies in handling the ``Host`` header by various software (web servers, reverse proxies, web frameworks, etc.).
 Basically, everytime the framework is generating an absolute URL (when sending an email to reset a password for instance), the host might have been manipulated by an attacker.

 .. seealso::